vishalnvora/RPI3/README.md

 # DRIVERS FOR RPI3
 # Since you are trying to install the windows 10 without having correct drivers(perhaps).
-Please check your RPi3  If it has BCM2837 than perhaps you may see the second chipset near to that "SMSC LAN 9514-JZX" This one uses the drivers I have uploaded here.
+Please check your RPi3  If it has BCM2837 than perhaps you may see the second chipset near to that "SMSC LAN 9514-JZX" This one uses the drivers I have uploaded here for the USB and Netowkring combined by manufacturer.

 Please refer the correct one for your need ( I am uploading both x86 /x 64) for Windows 8.1 since the windows 10 drivers are not comlied for this chipset.
 I assume that for x86 may be compatible for you reaserch,I am not sure I need to buy one , Which I dont budget it now.